floss1138/dbDotCad/README.md

 ﻿## dbDotCad
-An experiment with MongoDB using CAD attributes as the data set
+A proof of concept experiment with MongoDB using CAD attributes as the data set

 use strict;
 \# X-Clacks-Overhead: GNU Terry Pratchett